 1 2 C. An educational and training component for all supervisory and managerial personnel which addresses drugs.

 3

-4 5 2. ducational and training components described in paragraphs and D.1.c. above shall include the following:
+4 5 2. educational and training components described in paragraphs and D.1.c. above shall include the following:

 6

 7 8 a.
 The effects and consequences of drug use on personal health, safety and work environment;

 9

 10 11 b.
 The manifestations and behavioral changes that may indicate drug use or abuse; and

 12

 13 14 C. Documentation of training given to employees, supervisory and management personnel.

 15

 16 E. Comp arable Procedures

-17 1
+17

-18 19 20 21 22 To the extent allowed by law and regulation, the City shall utilize 49 CFR, Part 40 procedures for workplace drug testing programs in lieu of the comparable procedures described herein, or incorporated by reference, when such comparable procedures are based upon the requirements of Fla.
-Admin.
-Code R. 59A-24.
+18 19 20 21 22 Part of comp when 40 pro arable such nt allowed by law and regulation, the City shall utilize 49 CFR, cedures for workplace drug testing programs in lieu of the procedures described herein, or incorporated by reference, comparable procedures are based upon the requirements of Code R. 59A-24.